gezero/EulerPython/README.md

 Problem thirteen is targeting languages where integers can easily overflow.
 Python is not such a language.
 I learned that summing an array can be done using the global function `sum`.
 Day 14
 ------
 Today I learned how to use the ternary if else operator in Python.
 Somehow I find it strange that the same operator does not seem to work without the else part.
 I would enjoy writing `return x if condition` when handling special cases.
 I also read about how to write the ternary operator in old Python - `(lambda a, lambda b)[a>b]`.
+Today I also used Python syntax for my benefit for the first time when debuging the solution.
+Deciding between printing intermediate solutions or printing just a final solution was just moving the printing code with tabs back and forth.